thunderbird/webext-docs/cloudFile.rst

       :name: ``accountId``
       :type: (string)

-      The id of the removed account
+      The id of the removed account.

 .. rst-class:: api-main-section